Template Numerical Library version\ main:481315e2

 3. The developer may debug the code on CPU first and then just run it on GPU.
 Quite likely it will work with only a little or no changes.

-The following code snippet demonstrates it on use of TNL::Algorithms::parallelFor.
+The following code snippet demonstrates it using TNL::Algorithms::parallelFor:

 1template< typename Device >